la-lo-go/lalogo.dev/src/pages/blog/mounting-smb-cifs-shares-from-nas-in-linux-and-setting-up-plex.md

 slug: "mounting-smb-cifs-shares-from-nas-in-linux-and-setting-up-plex"
 ---

-# Mounting SMB/CIFS Shares from your NAS in Linux and Setting Up Plex
+# Mounting SMB/CIFS Shares from a NAS in Linux and Setting Up Plex

 Struggling with network storage in Linux and not sure where to begin?
 You're not alone!
 In this step-by-step guide, we'll walk you through the complete process of mounting SMB shares in Linux and configuring a Plex Media Server using external NAS storage.